ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 (``index``), alerts ExpressionEngine to precisely the template we want from the group "site".
 In the second example, going straight to the root URL should bring up the home page.
-Remember, we set ExpressionEngine to use the "index" template from the group "site" as our site's main index page.
+Remember, we set ExpressionEngine to use the "index" template from the group "site" as our site's home page.

 You can add more HTML to your template and have some fun.
 Create a few other templates in this group, or some new groups altogether.
 Spend some time playing